-- 1.2.1 Each club must submit their team on the Cricket Leinster website, and print out three copies of the official teamsheet.
-Prior to the toss, the team sheets should be visibly displayed for opposing captains, umpires and scorers.
-Every attempt to limit sharing/touching of teamsheets should be made. - 1.2.2 Late changes to the team may be made before the toss but must be specifically brought to the attention of the umpires at the toss.
+- 1.2.1 Each club must submit their team on the Cricket Leinster website, and print out three copies of the official teamsheet. - 1.2.2 Late changes to the team may be made before the toss but must be specifically brought to the attention of the umpires at the toss.
 Submission of selected teams on the website is mandatory and regular non-submission may lead to the imposition of a penalty by the OCC.
 In these competitions, the penalty would normally be one point. - 1.2.3 The toss should take place 30 minutes before the start of play, in the presence of at least one of the appointed umpires.
 Each captain shall nominate 11 players in writing to the umpires no later than 30 minutes before the start of the match.
 No player may be changed thereafter without the consent of the opposing captain. - 1.2.4 All those nominated shall be eligible to play for that team, in accordance with CL's General Playing Regulations. - 1.2.5 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable CL Regulations pertaining to cricket and, in particular, the Disciplinary Code of Conduct.